colindean/talks/code_review/Github Universe 2016/Code Review is an Architectural Necessity - Blog Series.md

 > The written version, By Colin Dean

-> This series of blog posts is based on my presentation, Code Review is an Architectural Necessity.
-It was first presented at SATURN 2016 and subsequently at Github Universe 2016.
+> This series of blog posts is based on my presentation, _Code Review is an Architectural Necessity_.
+It was first presented at [SATURN 2016](https://www.youtube.com/watch?v=TKZ3W8FggYY "Colin Dean presents Code Review is an Architectural Necessity at SATURN 2016") and subsequently at [Github Universe 2016](https://www.youtube.com/watch?v=pJFM321_lAs "Colin Dean presents Code Review is an Architectural Necessity at Github Universe 2016").

-> This content is licensed CC3.0-BY-NC.
+> This content is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 If would like to license this content in some way, contact me directly.

 > I'd love to speak at your event!